dglazkov/polymath/README.md

 It's recommended to use `virtualenv` to manage your python environment for this project.

-If you don't have `virtualenv`, install it with `pip install virtualenv`.
+If you don't have `virtualenv`, install it with `pip3 install virtualenv`.

 After checking out the repo, create a virtualenv: